Cat Dental Health: Why It Matters

 The Systemic Connection

-Bacteria from periodontal disease enter the bloodstream every time the cat chews.
-Over time, this damages the kidneys, heart, and liver.
-This is why dental health is not just about the mouth.
+Bacteria from dental disease enter the bloodstream every time the cat chews, damaging kidneys, heart, and liver over time.

 Prevention: Daily Tooth Brushing

-Yes, it's possible.
 Training takes 4-8 weeks.
-Week 1: Touch lips gently, treat.
-Week 2: Lift lip briefly, treat.
-Week 3: Let cat lick cat toothpaste off finger.
-Week 4: Introduce toothbrush.
-Use cat-specific toothpaste โ NEVER human toothpaste (fluoride and xylitol are toxic).
+Use cat-specific toothpaste — NEVER human toothpaste (fluoride and xylitol are toxic).

 Professional Dental Care